earthly/website/blog/_posts/2023-02-01-vscode-git.md

 Then symlink the new versions into place.

 ```
-> ln -s /Users/adam/sandbox/vs-code-styles/keybindings.json /Users/adam/Library/Application Support/Code/User/keybindings.json
+> ln -s /Users/adam/sandbox/vs-code-styles/keybindings.json ↩
+      /Users/adam/Library/Application Support/Code/User/keybindings.json
-> ln -s /Users/adam/sandbox/vs-code-styles/settings.json /Users/adam/Library/Application Support/Code/User/settings.json
+> ln -s /Users/adam/sandbox/vs-code-styles/settings.json ↩
+      /Users/adam/Library/Application Support/Code/User/settings.json
 ```

 If you have any issues with that, ensure that VS Code (all copies) are closed.
-After this change any settings changes you make are written to the repo and you can commit and or revert the chagnes as needed.
+After this change any settings changes you make are written to the repo and you can commit and or revert the changes as needed.

-### Writing Article Checklist

-- [ ] Write Outline
-- [ ] Write Draft
-- [ ] Fix Grammarly Errors
-- [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
-- [ ] First two paragraphs: What's it about?
-Why listen to you?
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links to other articles
-- [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
-- [ ] Raise PR

-## Outside Article Checklist

-- [ ] Add in Author page
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
-- [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
+Now my settings are stored on [GitHub](https://github.com/adamgordonbell/vs-code-styles).

+{% include cta/cta1.html %}